Valencia 2026

 Will I survive if I’m vegetarian, vegan, or gluten-free?

-Yes!
-Homestay families can accommodate all of these restrictions.
-Gluten-free diets will incur a small surcharge.
-More severe dietary restrictions (such as celiac or specific allergies) may be challenging or impossible to accommodate.
+Absolutely!
+Note that more severe dietary restrictions (such as celiac or specific allergies) may be challenging or impossible to accommodate.
 Please describe your specific needs and restrictions in the online application.

 What will the weather be like?
 What do I need to bring?